The Fabian Cartoon

 The window was created to celebrate the founding of the Fabian Society and shows fellow Society members Sidney Webb, George Bernard Shaw, H G Wells and E R Pease, among others, helping to build “The New World”.
 The actual window was produced at the Morris Works at Merton Abbey Mills and is now on display in the library of the London School of Economics.

-In 1931, Emily Townshend, a former suffragette who lived in Wimbledon, presented the stained glass windows to William Morris House.
+In 1931, Emily Townshend, a former suffragette who lived in Wimbledon and a shareholder of this Society, together with her daughter Caroline, presented the stained glass windows to William Morris House.
 The windows, produced at the William Morris Works, had been given earlier to her husband by William Morris and were designed by Burne-Jones.

 The George Bernard Shaw Photograph